djbristow/RAILS/Docker Based/IoT Services/README.md

 # Version
 * 1.0.0 - 6/7/2023

 IoT Services provide the mechanisms to move mqtt messages.
-The custom designed and devloped micro-services are shown in the following table.
+The custom designed and developed micro-services are shown in the following table.

 |Name |Title                                  |Port |
 |-----|----------------------------------------------------------|-----|